muzammilkm/test-essentials/README.md

 # Test Essentials

-Test Essentials are set of toolkit for testing
+Test Essentials are set of toolkits for testing (DB, API, UI) for .Net Stack